awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 ### Considerations for internet gateways<a name="internet-gateway-local-zone-considerations"></a>

 Take the following information into account when you use internet gateways \(in the parent Region\) in Local Zones:
 + You can use internet gateways in Local Zones with Elastic IP addresses or Amazon auto\-assigned public IP addresses\.
 The Elastic IP addresses that you associate must include the network border group of the Local Zone\.
-For more information, see [Elastic IP addresses](vpc-eips.md)\.
+For more information, see [Associate Elastic IP addresses with resources in your VPC](vpc-eips.md)\.

   You cannot associate an Elastic IP address that is set for the Region\.
 + Elastic IP addresses that are used in Local Zones have the same quotas as Elastic IP addresses in a Region\.
 For more information, see [Elastic IP addresses \(IPv4\)](amazon-vpc-limits.md#vpc-limits-eips)\.